Deep Hedging with Options Using the Implied Volatility Surface

 where $\text{O}_{t}(T^{*})$ is the time-$t$ hedging option value, $\Delta=\frac{1}{252}$ represents the time increment in years, $r_{t}$ is the time-$t$ annualized continuously compounded risk-free rate and $q_{t}$ is the annualized underlying asset dividend yield, both on the interval $(t-1,t]$.
 To account for transaction costs the self-financing condition entails that for $t=0,\ldots,T-1$,

 where $\kappa_{1}$ and $\kappa_{2}$ represent the proportional transaction cost rates for the underlying asset and the hedging option, respectively.
-In a practical financial context, transaction costs for options are typically higher than those for the underlying asset.
+Transaction costs for options are typically higher than those for the underlying asset.
 Consequently, we assume $\kappa_{1}<<\kappa_{2}$.

 The optimal sequence of actions $\phi= \{ \phi_t\}^T_{t=1}$ corresponds to that which minimizes the application of a risk measure $\rho$ to $\xi_{T}^{\phi}$, the hedging error at maturity for a short position in the option portfolio: